Skip to content

 Cosmian VM

-Cosmian VM image provides the following features:
+Specifically, the Cosmian VM provides the following features:

-• Confidentiality: the whole environment runs in a Trusted Execution Environment (TEE) with encrypted memory
+• Confidentiality: the whole environment runs in a Trusted Execution Environment (TEE) with encrypted memory on top of encrypted storage.

 Threat Model